smherwig/phoenix-nginx-eval/README.md

 <a name="waf"/> Web Application Firewall
 ========================================

+These benchmarks evaluate the performance of a standlone instance of NGINX (that is a non-caching version) running the ModSecurity Web Application Firewall.
+An origin server is not needed.

 <a name="waf-linux"/> Linux
 ---------------------------

+Benchmark NGINX running on vanilla Linux with ModSecurity.

-Package the NGINX:
+Package NGINX:

 ```
 cd ~/nginx-eval
 make standalone/linux-standalone-modsec-release_nonsm:
 ```

-Adjust the number of modsec rules:
+Go to the package directory:

 ```
 cd pkg/standalone/linux-standalone-modsec-release_nonsm/nginx
 ```

-At the bottom of `conf/nginx.conf` is a line:
+Adjust the number of modsec rules in `conf/nginx.conf`:

 ```
 modsecurity_rules_file modsec/main-1rule.conf;